seriquynh/handbook/LPI1/4-Work-with-text-file.md

   - :%s/foo/bar/g => Find each occurrence of 'foo' (in all lines), and replace it with 'bar'.
   - :%s/foo/bar/gc => Same with the line above but with confirmation.

-- h j k l : left down up right
-- w : Move to the beginning of next word.
-- 5w : Move to the beginning for the next fifth word counted from the current word (0).
-- b : Move back to the beginning of previous word.
-- 5b : Move back to the beginning of the previous fith word counted from the current word (0).
-- e : Move to the end character of the next word.
-- f s : Find s character.

-- % : Move between open and close brackets (), [], {}.
-- 0 : Move to the beginning of line.
-- $ : Move to the end of line.

 - "*" : Find next word under cursor.
 - "#" : Find previous word under cursor.

-- gg : goto the beginning of file.
-- G : goto the end of file.
-- 3, then G: goto the line 3.
-(Same as :3)

 - 3igo ESC : Insert 3 "go" without repeating typeing.

-- Ctrl + f : Page down
-- Ctrl + b : Page Up

 ## grep - Global regular expression print